 We are particularly fortunate to have someone of Tom’s character and experience as part of our teaching staff.
 He brings a wealth of knowledge, a wonderful sense of humor and the gift of being able to teach.
 His professionalism and enthusiasm are second to none.

 Tom Card is a life long resident of Sussex County, New Jersey.
-Retired, Tom spent 33 years with the New Jersey Park Service as a ranger and a supervising lieutenant.
+Now retired, Tom spent 33 years with the New Jersey Park Service as a ranger and a supervising lieutenant.
 He was a student at Seton Hall University and a graduate of the New Jersey State Police Academy.

-Tom has had extensive training with the National Association of Search and Rescue (NASAR) and served on the High Angle Rescue Team, a rescue team that performs rescues on high cliff surfaces.
-He's active in the community as a member of the Wantage School Board and a leader with the Boy Scouts.
+Tom has had extensive training with the National Association of Search and Rescue (NASAR) and served on the High Angle Rescue Team, which performs rescues on high cliff surfaces.
+He was previously active in the community as a member of the Wantage School Board and a leader with the Boy Scouts.
 Tom enjoys hiking, camping and all outdoor activities.